lap309/Data-Science-Portfolio/SNAP (food stamp) Utilization ML Prediction/SNAP Utilization ML Prediction/README.md

-### SNAP Eligibility Jupyter Notebook <br>
+### Jupyter Notebook <br>
-[Data Source]() Notebook containing the Python code for the modeling process of this target variable
+[Data Source]() __SNAP Eligibility Jupyter Notebook__: Notebook containing the Python code for the modeling process of this target variable

 [Data Source]() __1_household-codebook-puf__: Official FoodAPS explanation and guide about the survey data collection process, variables included, and data type description for each variable

 ### Data Files <br>
 [Data Source]() __faps_household_puf (2)__: public dataset of the FoodAPS survey conducted by ERS and FNS

 __SNAPHH_column_reference.csv__: Manually created document for the purpose of data variable organization.
 This file contains columns acting as lists that organizes each variable in the dataset according to it's topic or theme.
-For example, separating the variables by
+For example, separating the variables by <br>
-    * socio-economic variables
+    * socio-economic variables <br>
-    * nutrition variables
+    * nutrition variables <br>
-    * SNAP targeting data
+    * SNAP targeting data <br>
-    * administrative survey data
+    * administrative survey data <br>

 __data_processing.py__: Manually created Python package with functions integral to the processing of data as stated in the SNAPHH_column_reference document.
 Functions include:<br>
     - Data Cleaning<br>